An Introduction to Transformational Leadership

 What is Transformational Leadership?

-At its root definition, transformational leadership is simple: leadership that causes people to transform.
+At its root definition, transformational leadership is simple; it is leadership that causes people to transform.
 The University of Massachusetts defines transformational leadership as “leaders (who) know how to encourage, inspire and motivate employees to perform in ways that create meaningful change.”
-Let’s break that definition down.
+Let’s take a deeper look at what it looks like.

 Transformational leadership is a leadership style in which the teacher inspires their employees to create valuable change.